ThomasieDK/maskgit-pytorch_VS/README.md

 Unofficial PyTorch implementation of [MaskGIT](http://arxiv.org/abs/2202.04200).
 The official Jax implementation can be found [here](https://github.com/google-research/maskgit).

-> [!NOTE]
-> This repo focuses on the second stage of MaskGIT, i.e., the Masked Visual Token Modeling (MVTM) part.
+> This repo mainly focuses on the second stage of MaskGIT, i.e., Masked Visual Token Modeling (MVTM) with a bidirectional Transformer.
-> We use the pretrained VQGANs from the community as the first stage image tokenizers.
+> For the first stage (image tokenization), we directly use the pretrained VQGANs from the community.
-> See the [Pretrained Models](#%EF%B8%8F-pretrained-models) section for more details.

 <br/>

-## 🛠️ Installation
+## Installation

 > The code is tested with python 3.12, torch 2.4.1 and cuda 12.4.